Speed (1994 film): Critical response

-On review aggregator Rotten Tomatoes, Speed holds a 95% approval rating based on 79 reviews, with an average rating of 8.10/10.
+Speed was well received and earned critical acclaim.
+On review aggregator Rotten Tomatoes, the film holds a 95% approval rating based on 78 reviews, with an average rating of 8.40/10.
 The site's consensus reads, "A terrific popcorn thriller, Speed is taut, tense, and energetic, with outstanding performances from Keanu Reeves, Dennis Hopper and Sandra Bullock."
 On Metacritic, it has a weighted average score of 78 out of 100, based on 17 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Roger Ebert of The Chicago Sun-Times awarded the film 4 out of 4 stars, describing it as "manic exhilaration" and praised Reeves's transition into a credible action hero, while also commending Hopper's performance as the film's villain.
+Roger Ebert of The Chicago Sun-Times awarded the film a maximum of 4 stars, describing it as "manic exhilaration" and praised Reeves's transition into a credible action hero, while also commending Hopper's performance as the film's villain.

 On their TV show, Ebert's colleague Gene Siskel praised Reeves as "absolutely compelling" and said that "all of the sequences work."
 Both critics enthusiastically agreed that the film was "a lot of fun."

 Peter Travers of Rolling Stone remarked that "Speed works like a charm," highlighting its entertainment value.
 Janet Maslin of The New York Times praised Hopper's portrayal of "crazy menace" and noted the film's swift pacing, which left little room for character development but maintained momentum.
 Owen Gleiberman of Entertainment Weekly gave the film an "A" rating, lauding director Jan de Bont's craftsmanship, and Richard Schickel of Time noted the film's ability to tap into common anxieties, calling it an effective thriller.
+The Washington Post's Desson Thomson praised the cast performances but was critical of the plot, calling it "overextended".

 The film has also received long-term recognition.
 Quentin Tarantino named Speed as one of the top 20 films he had seen between 1992 and 2009.
 Entertainment Weekly ranked the film eighth on its list of "The Best Rock-'em, Sock-'em Movies of the Past 25 Years."
-Empire included Speed in its "500 Greatest Movies of All Time" list in 2008, ranking it #451.
+Empire magazine included Speed in its "500 Greatest Movies of All Time" list in 2008, ranking it #451.
 In 2017, BBC's Mark Kermode revisited the film and declared it a "timeless masterpiece," praising its enduring appeal as an action classic.

 In 2025, The Hollywood Reporter listed Speed as having the best stunts of 1994.